khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 ## Design specifications

 <!--
-  DESIGN SPECIFICATIONS, add a link here to the component-specific figma preview.
+  DESIGN SPECIFICATIONS, add a link here to the component in the Pajamas UI Kit.
   *** Follow the Figma component issue template in Pajamas to create the figma component.
 -->